dueuno-projects/dueuno-app-template/README.md

 ```
 It's not what you do,
-but how you do it.
+it's how you do it.

 Happy coding :)
 ```